Policy – x

 Insofar as class participation is an integral part of students’ learning experiences, parents/guardians and students shall be encouraged to schedule medical appointments during nonschool hours.

-Students in grades K-6 should not be absent from school without their parents/ guardians’ knowledge or consent except in cases of medical emergency.
+Students should not be absent from school without their parents’/guardians’ knowledge or consent except in cases of medical emergency or as authorized pursuant to Education Code 46010.1 for a confidential medical appointment.

 Student absence for religious instruction or participation in religious exercises away from school property may be considered excused subject to administrative regulations and law.
 (Education Code 46014)